marshall-buck/usda-prefixtree/README.md

 #### Link to download
 https://fdc.nal.usda.gov/fdc-datasets/FoodData_Central_sr_legacy_food_json_2018-04.zip

-#TODO: create a manifest.txt to keep the file hash so the consumer db can programmatically change the hash

 #### The intended output is 2 json files.
 1. The foods and nutritional information.
 I